specialized806/microsoft-365-docs/microsoft-365/commerce/licenses/vl-sign-in.md

 If there's no administrator for that agreement, ask the VL support team to create a new VL profile for you.
 You must be able to confirm the following information:

-- Agreement (license ID) number
+- VL agreement (license ID) number
-- Business email address listed on the VL agreement
+- Business email address listed in the VL agreement
 - The sign-in ID that you use to sign in to the Microsoft 365 admin center

 ## Contact volume licensing support